Rhodehamelk/mbira-modelling/README.md

 ## Project Progress

 - Objective 1 is complete.
 [Mathematics.md](mathematics.md) demonstrates a mathematical model of a tine that preserves the octave relationship.
-Success!
+[Tine.c](tine.c) begins to implement the solution to the differential equation in the discrete time domain, and aspires to generate a damped sinusoid by the end of April 11th.

 ## Technical Details
 The language of choice for this project is going to be Python, when development begins.